RunestoneInteractive/thinkcspy/_sources/Studios/donuts.rst

 Walkthrough
 -----------

 Imagine you're an American tourist in London.
 You've brought with you a bunch of `union jack <https://en.wikipedia.org/wiki/Union_Jack>`_ souvenir flags to sell, the proceeds of which will fund your excursions to local pubs.
-Each flag would be sold for $3 in the US.
-And the average pint in London costs £3.79 (3 pounds 79 pence).
+Each flag would be sold for $3 in the US, and the average pint in London costs £3.79 (3 pounds, 79 pence).

 In class, we will write a program that allows us to calculate how many pints of beer we would be able to afford if we sell a certain quantity of souvenir flags.
 Since the flags are purchased in dollars, we'll need to convert from dollars to pounds to determine the cost in the UK.